Master2022E/OnionRTC-experiment/Dataprocess/Readme.md

 - `output_folder/rawReport/d4-TorScandinavia.csv`
 - `output_folder/rawReport/d6-Lokinet.csv`

-Next, run the [SuccessfulCallsStartAndEnd](./SuccessfulCallsStartAndEnd.ipynb) notebook, this will for the scenarios `1, 8, 9, 10` and `11` find the start and end timestaps of all the successful calls.
+Next, run the [SuccessfulCallsStartAndEnd](./SuccessfulCallsStartAndEnd.ipynb) notebook, this will for the scenarios `1, 8, 9, 10` and `11` find the start and end timestamps of all the successful calls.
 The outcome will be the file:

 - `output_folder/SuccessfulCallsStartAndEnd.csv`.